Jingxian12/movie-recommender-system/README.md

 This project presents a **Hybrid Movie Recommender System** that combines multiple recommendation techniques to deliver personalized and relevant movie suggestions efficiently.

 The system utilizes a **Switch Hybrid Recommendation Strategy**, dynamically selecting the most suitable recommendation method based on the user's input and available information.
+A decision layer determines whether a user should receive Collaborative Filtering recommendations or fallback to Popularity-Based recommendations based on their rating history.
+Users with fewer than 25 ratings with 3.5 are treated as cold-start users.

 ### Features
 - Personalized recommendations